Unemployment Insurance in California

 It is helpful to tell the agent that the child shouldn’t be on the ‘job seeking’ program.
 This triggers a whole different set of requirements.
 Filing online seems to automatically trigger things like mandatory attendance at job training facilities, etc. Of course, these things can all be handled later with a phone call.
 They really don’t want a 10 year old attending their job training!

 They may ask a few unusual questions such as whether the child is a member of a union and what the number is.
-SAG and AFTRA are both members of the AFL-CIO, although they do not have “Local” numbers assigned to them.
+SAG-AFTRA is a member of the AFL-CIO, although they do not have a “Local” number assigned to them.
 They do NOT seek work for their members, and they do NOT have a union unemployment program.
-Again...the UI agent is just trying to make your unusual situation fit into their standardized form.
+Again…the UI agent is just trying to make your unusual situation fit into their standardized form.
 Be patient!

 Another common problem is when school starts.
 There is a box on the claim form that asks if you started any schooling or training.
 If you check yes for that question, it will likely trigger a phone interview, because they will want to know if the claimant is still available for work if they are now in school.
 Same as the situation above, they may question the schooling, but keep asking for supervisors until you find one who understands the unique situation.
 One appropriate answer to the schooling and availability question is to explain that when a minor works, it almost always is during school time, and they attend school on the set.